 Frac Sand for Vaca Muerta: The Complete Guide (2026)

 Argentina's Vaca Muerta shale play has become the Western Hemisphere's most active unconventional oil and gas basin outside the Permian.
-In 2026, proppant demand crossed the 7-million-ton-per-year mark and continues compounding at roughly 10% annually.
-This guide maps the supply side — who is fracking, where the sand comes from, what it costs delivered, and why the logistics equation is about to change.
+Proppant demand reached about 4 million tons in 2024 and is on track toward 8 to 10 million by 2030.
+This guide maps the supply side, who is fracking, where the sand comes from, what it costs delivered, and why the logistics equation is about to change.

 Basin context and demand trajectory

 The Vaca Muerta formation extends across Neuquén, Río Negro, Mendoza and La Pampa provinces, with the productive core concentrated around Añelo, Rincón de los Sauces and Loma Campana.
-Operator activity in 2025-2026 has been led by YPF (the Argentine state major), Vista Energy, Pan American Energy, Tecpetrol, Pluspetrol, Shell and Chevron.
-Industry reporting places annual proppant consumption at roughly 7 Mt/yr, with a compound annual growth rate near 10.2% tracking rig count and completions intensity.
+Operator activity in 2025-2026 has been led by YPF (the Argentine state major), Vista Energy, Pan American Energy, Tecpetrol, Pluspetrol and Shell.
+Industry reporting places annual proppant consumption at about 4 million tons in 2024, with the trajectory pointing to 8 to 10 million tons by 2030 as rig count and completions intensity rise.

 Who the buyers are